JuliaAI/MLJIteration.jl/README.md

 reports, as a training loss, the lowest value of the optimization objective function so far (typically the lowest value of an out-of-sample loss, or -1 times an out-of-sample score).
-One may want to simply end the hyper-parameter search when this value fails to improve after `k` more iterations (using the [`NumberSinceBest`](@ref) stopping criterion below) rather than introduce an extra layer of resampling to first "learn" the optimal value of the iteration parameter.
+One may want to simply end the hyper-parameter search when this value meets the [`NumberSinceBest`](@ref) stopping criterion discussed below, say, rather than introduce an extra layer of resampling to first "learn" the optimal value of the iteration parameter.

-In the following example we conduct a `RandomSearch` for the optimal value of the regularizaion parameter `lambda` in a `RidgeRegressor` using 6-fold cross-validation.
-By wrapping our "self-tuning" version of the regressor as an `IteratedModel`, with `resampling=nothing` and `NumberSinceBest(20)` in the controls, we terminate the search when the number of `lambda` values tested since the previous best cross-validation loss reaches 20.
+In the following example we conduct a [`RandomSearch`](@ref) for the optimal value of the regularizaion parameter `lambda` in a `RidgeRegressor` using 6-fold cross-validation.
+By wrapping our "self-tuning" version of the regressor as an [`IteratedModel`](@ref), with `resampling=nothing` and `NumberSinceBest(20)` in the controls, we terminate the search when the number of `lambda` values tested since the previous best cross-validation loss reaches 20.

 ```@example gree
 using MLJ